browserengineering/book/book/animations.md

 for more than just clicking.
 The name comes from thinking whether an arrow shot at that location would "hit" the object.]

-*Z-index*: Right now, elements later in the HTML document are drawn "on top" of earlier ones.
+13-10 *Z-index*.
+Right now, elements later in the HTML document are drawn "on top" of earlier ones.
 The `z-index` CSS property changes that
 order: an element with the larger `z-index` draws on top (with ties broken by the current order, and with the default `z-index` being 0).